 The traditional model

 The traditional model has long been the go-to structure for large advertising agencies that offer a variety of services.
-It tackles the issue of managing numerous employees by centralizing authority, making it clear whom everyone reports to:
+It tackles the issue of managing numerous employees by centralizing authority, making it clear to whom everyone reports to:

 The matrix model